Are you making the most of your school's playground area? With the continuing rise of technology, it is even more important to balance indoor play…

 - Using demonstrations: model how to break the task down into smaller steps that your child can follow.

-- Making suggestions: if your child is having trouble completing a section of your play session or task, offer hints or partial solutions to help them get to the next step without giving away the answer.
+- Making suggestions: handy is your child is having trouble completing a section of your play session or task.
+Offer hints or partial solutions to help them get to the next step without giving away the answer.

-Ultimately, scaffolding allows you, as a parent, to identify your child’s current understanding of a task and immediately make adjustments to further their comprehension and exploration in areas where their knowledge is limited.
+Ultimately, scaffolding allows you, as a parent, to identify your child’s current understanding of a task.
+This then means you can make adjustments to further their comprehension and exploration in areas where their knowledge is limited.
 Essentially, scaffolding allows parents to identify what their child knows and what they have yet to learn.

 Autonomy Supportive Behaviours

-Autonomy supportive parenting is the act of providing children with the perception of choice during a learning experience to help foster their intrinsic motivation, independence, responsibility, and self-direction.
-During parent-child structured play, autonomy support can be displayed in a myriad of ways, all leading to intentional parental behaviours that encourage children to make age-appropriate independent decisions and perform independent actions.
+Autonomy supportive parenting is the act of providing children with the perception of choice during a learning experience.
+This can then help foster their intrinsic motivation, independence, responsibility, and self-direction.
+During parent-child structured play, autonomy support can be displayed in a myriad of ways.
+All leading to intentional parental behaviours that encourage children to make age-appropriate independent decisions and perform independent actions.

 During your next playtime with your child, try to encourage independent thoughts and actions in the following ways: